School of Education

 In addition to the above, the following materials need to be submitted in a single packet to Ms. Marsha Mott (Room 705, Chafee Social Science Building, URI Kingston Campus).

-- A current license in early childhood or elementary education or be completing an early childhood or elementary education program and be eligible for licensure by August 15 (as indicated by the official transcript), if you are applying to the elementary education program
+- A current license in elementary education or be completing an elementary education program and be eligible for licensure by August 15 (as indicated by the official transcript), if you are applying to the elementary education program

 - A current license in secondary education or be completing a secondary education program and be eligible for licensure by August 15 (as indicated by the official transcript), if you are applying to the secondary special education program